Gorilla-Lab-SCUT/SSTNet/README.md

 ## Contact
-If you have any questions or suggestions about this repo, please feel free to contact me (eezhihaoliang@mail.scut.edu.cn).
+If you have any questions or suggestions about this repo or paper, please feel free to contact me in issue or email (eezhihaoliang@mail.scut.edu.cn).

+## TODO
+- [ ] Distributed training(not verification)

 ## Citation
 If you find this work useful in your research, please cite: